MiSTer-devel/PSX_MiSTer/README.md

 - memory card not implemented
 - special controllers not supported

-DMA    : 30%
+DMA    : 60%
-- DMA read prefetch must be fixed for long DMAs
+- DMA chopping not implemented
-- DMA pausing and chopping not implemented
+- DMA write performance only 32bit/3 cycles, should be 32Bit/1 cycle?

 Memctrl: register stubs only